-- Package delivery to the front of the theme parks or to Disney Resort hotels will be suspended.
+- Package delivery to the front of the theme parks or to Disney World hotels is currently unavailable.
 However, shipping merchandise to guests’ homes continues to be available.

-- For the time being, dressing rooms will not be available.
+- For the time being, dressing rooms are unavailable.

-- In-person returns will be available upon the reopening of merchandise locations.
+- In-person returns are available upon the reopening of merchandise locations.

-The following Disney Resort hotel amenities and experiences will not be available during the initial reopening period:
+The following Disney World hotel amenities and experiences are currently unavailable: